Nikita's wardrobe playbook

 Leather jacket (casual dates)

-When the date calls for something more relaxed, a leather jacket instantly sets the tone.
-It looks absurdly good in person — better than it photographs, which is why stylists rarely suggest it.
+For more relaxed dates, a leather jacket does all the heavy lifting.
+It looks absurdly good in person, better than it photographs, which is why stylists rarely recommend it.

 06